manoloesparta/hnjournal/README.md

 ## Build project

-To have all the programs we must get up our docker-compose.yml.
-This was written in a fashion where it is installed on a server except for the client build.
+To have all the programs we must get up our docker container with the database.
+If you only want to consume the API with the application, just go directly to the client build.

-#### General setup
+#### Pre build

 ```bash
 git clone https://github.com/manoloesparta/hnjournal && cd hnjournal